district10/blog/_posts/post-0086-game-of-throne-series.md

 #.
 [Theon Greyjoy - Game of Thrones Wiki - Wikia](http://gameofthrones.wikia.com/wiki/Theon_Greyjoy)
 #.
 [Tyrion Lannister - Game of Thrones Wiki - Wikia](http://gameofthrones.wikia.com/wiki/Tyrion_Lannister)
 #.
 [Ygritte - Game of Thrones Wiki - Wikia](http://gameofthrones.wikia.com/wiki/Ygritte)

+---

+The Dothraki are a race of nomadic horse-mounted warriors in Essos, the continent to the east of Westeros across the Narrow Sea.
+They inhabit the vast central plains of Essos, known as the Dothraki sea.
+They are said to be born, fight, and die in the saddle.

+Essos is an immense landmass located to the east of Westeros, extending into the far east of the known world.
+The Free Cities are located on its north-western shores, with the Dothraki sea located deep in the continental interior and the cities of Slaver's Bay on the south coast.
+The continent extends far to the east, around the Jade Sea, to the distant and fabled lands of Asshai and the Shadow.
+Essos climate is temperate in the northern and western portions, and subtropical in the southern & eastern portions.
+Rainfall generally decreases as one moves eastward in Essos.

+The extreme eastern end of the continent has not been fully mapped.
+Westeros's landmass is much longer from north to south, extending from the deserts of Dorne to the polar regions north of the Wall, but east-to-west travel is much shorter.
+In contrast, the greater bulk of Essos runs along an east-west latitude, while its northern and southern extremes are a shorter distance.
+On the western shore of Essos, the furthest point north at Braavos is at the same latitude as the Vale of Arryn, and the furthest point south near Tyrosh is at the same latitude as Dorne, separated only by the island chain known as the Stepstones.
+Pentos, located roughly between these two extremes, is at the same latitude as King's Landing.

+Westeros is a continent located in the far west of the known world.
+It is separated from the continent of Essos by a strip of water known as the Narrow Sea.
+Most of the action in Game of Thrones takes place in Westeros.

+Westeros is a continent located in the far west of the known world.
+It is separated from the continent of Essos by a strip of water known as the Narrow Sea.
+Most of the action in Game of Thrones takes place in Westeros.

+Author of the series George R.R.
+Martin has stated that the continent of Westeros is roughly the same size as the real-life continent of South America.

+Almost the entire continent, barring only the lands in the furthest north beyond the Wall, is ruled by a single political entity known as the Seven Kingdoms, which holds fealty to the King of the Andals and the First Men, who sits on the Iron Throne in the city of King's Landing.
+The terms "Seven Kingdoms" and "Westeros" are normally used interchangeably.

+People or things from Westeros are referred to as "Westerosi".